moorepants/tu-delft-promotion/associate-vision-statement.rst

 feedback loops used in balancing and directing a bicycle.
 Then in my PhD dissertation [Moore2012]_, I developed experimental and data analytic approaches that validated this model from data derived from carefully designed first-of-its-kind perturbation experiments.

-We also developed the first theoretic single track vehicle handling quality metric derived from our control model and demonstrated its ability to differentiate between vehicle dynamics of different bicycle designs using only a single characteristic number [Hess2012]_.
-The broad set of experimental and theoretical work that I present in my dissertation has been widely cited in the field where the best papers have between 100-200 citations, with a very small number reching up to 500 citations.
+Also importantly, we developed the first theoretic single track vehicle handling quality metric derived from our control model and demonstrated its ability to differentiate between vehicle dynamics of different bicycle designs using only a single characteristic number ([Hess2012]_, [Moore2016]_).
+The broad set of experimental and theoretical work that I present in my dissertation has been widely cited (75 citations) in the field where the best papers have between 100-200 citations, with a very small number reaching up to 500 citations.

 During my postdoctoral research, I applied similar but new methods to identify human control in standing and walking.
 I wrote the first "data paper" in the field of biomechanics [Moore2015]_.
-It became my second most cited first author paper and provides an elaborate resuable dataset for walking studies which has been widely cited and reused.
-This initiated numerous biomechanics data papers in the proceeding years by other authors.
-For the standing and walking control identification problem, I developed software [Moore2018]_ for extremely efficient trajectory optimization and parameter identification optimal control problems using collocation methods.
+It became my second most cited first author paper and provides an elaborate reusable dataset for walking studies which has widely reused.
+This triggered numerous biomechanics data papers in the proceeding years by other authors.
+For the standing and walking control identification problem, I developed software [Moore2018]_ for extremely efficient trajectory optimization and parameter identification optimal control problems using collocation methods and demonstrated closed loop identification of standing with the technique [Moore2015a]_.

 During my Assistant Professorship of Teaching in my education research, I integrated interactive textbooks tools into LibreTexts as a Co-PI on a large US